 Effective Ways to Control Wolf Spiders

 The following non-natural treatment methods are among the most effective ways to manage wolf spiders without issue.
-Make sure that you spread these items in areas where you’ve seen wolf spiders, such as holes where they may hide in your house or areas where you’ve seen them before:
+Make sure that you spread these items in areas where you’ve seen them, such as holes where they may hide in your house or areas where you’ve seen them before:

 - Pesticides – Many store-bought pesticides can be purchased to eliminate wolf spiders without any issue, as long as you spray them in areas where they feed.